The Pathology Dictionary Team

-Human papillomavirus (HPV) is a sexually transmitted virus.
-It is very common and most sexually active adults will be exposed to this virus at some point in their lives.
-The virus is spread by direct contact.
-The virus infects squamous cells which are normally found in the skin, mouth and throat, anal canal, and cervix.
+Human papillomavirus (HPV) is a very common sexually transmitted virus.
+There are more than 100 types of HPV and some types are more likely than others to cause cancer.
+The virus infects squamous cells which are normally found in the skin, mouth and throat, cervix, penis, and anal canal.

 HPV is typically transmitted through vaginal, anal, or oral sex, and can also be spread through skin-to-skin contact during sexual activity.

 Most people who become infected with HPV do not develop any symptoms and the virus goes away on its own.
 However, in some cases, HPV can cause genital warts or lead to more serious health problems, such as cervical, anal, or throat cancer.

 High-risk HPV refers to certain types of human papillomavirus that are more likely to cause cancer.
 While most HPV infections do not cause any symptoms and go away on their own, high-risk types of HPV tend to stay inside cells longer which can cause the cells to become cancer over time.